ChronoFare/Music_Therapy_FYP/Research.md

 ## Music Therapy Assessment Game (M-TAG)

 ### Benefits of video game rehabilitation and Virtual Reality (VR) therapy
-Research shows that "VR-based rehabilitation combined with COT may improve the upper extremity functions and decrease caregiver burden among children with CP" [1].
+Research shows that "VR-based rehabilitation combined with conventional occupational therapy (COT) may improve the upper extremity functions and decrease caregiver burden among children with CP" [1].
 Moreover, benefits include increasing interactivity and motivation [1].
+Game based therapy is also time efficient, low cost, easy to implement anf clinically effective [2].

 Games can be categorized to the patients needed area of treatment within the upper extremities region; categories can include coordination and timing.
 Based on the patient's progress, the OT can customise the difficulty level [1].
+This allows moderation of the complexity of the movements required.

 ### Chosen Assessment Test for M-TAG
 The Quality of Upper Extremity Skills Test (QUEST) is to be chosen as our measure for assessment for its reliability and validility.
-QUEST is validated for children aging 18 months to 8 years [1]
+QUEST is validated for children aging 18 months to 8 years [1].
+As our target group is primarily children and adolescents, QUEST is more suitable in this aspect.
+As QUEST is developed by therapists for therapist, the test benefits from its quality in describing movement and selecting programs catered to the patient's needs.
+Moreover it has evidential prove of reliability, validity, and responsiveness [1].

 ### Current technology on the market
-Current advances in technology introduced the [Gloreha Sinfonia](https://www.youtube.com/watch?v=OewQiHHexhE) shows a full-sized upper limb focused rehabilitation device.
+Current advances in technology introduced the [Gloreha Sinfonia](https://www.youtube.com/watch?v=OewQiHHexhE) shows a full-sized upper limb focused rehabilitation device [5].
 However, the downside of this device is:
 1. Not portablility
 2. Expensive
 3. Focuses on the technical part, not the musical aspect of therapy.